Mississippi as Metaphor: State, Region, and Nation in Historical Imagination

 Shadows along the Waccamaw

-Readings Dan Albergotti reads “The Mystery of the Great Blue Heron.”
+[author_affiliation] Overview Readings Dan Albergotti reads “The Mystery of the Great Blue Heron.”
 Poem text.
 Dan Albergotti reads the poem “The Boatloads.”
 Poem text.
 Dan Albergotti reads the poem “Accidents Happen with Clockwork Regularity.”
 Poem text.
 Dan Albergotti reads the poem “Vestibule.”
 Poem text.
 Dan Albergotti reads the poem “Stones and Shadows.”
 Poem text.
-About Dan Albergotti […]
+Interview […]

 Aestheticizing a Political Debate: Can the Creek Confederacy Be Sung Back Together?

-Aestheticizing a Political Debate: Can the Creek Confederacy Be Sung Back Together?
-Part 2: Womack analyzes Posey’s representation of the vexed relationships between Creeks and Freedmen in the Creek Confederacy Part 3: Womack contrasts Posey’s stories of racial/ethnic interdependency with the contemporary reality in the Creek Confederacy About Craig Womack Dr. Craig Womack is an Oklahoma […]
+[author_affiliation] Overview Aestheticizing a Political Debate: Can the Creek Confederacy Be Sung Back Together?
+Part 2: Womack analyzes Posey’s representation of the vexed relationships between Creeks and Freedmen in the Creek Confederacy Part 3: Womack contrasts Posey’s stories of racial/ethnic interdependency with the contemporary reality in the Creek Confederacy Interested in submitting your work to Southern […]

 A Field Guide to Northeast Alabama

-A Field Guide to Northeast Alabama Jake Adam York reads the poem “Gone With the Wind.”
+[author_affiliation] Overview A Field Guide to Northeast Alabama Jake Adam York reads the poem “Gone With the Wind.”
 Jake Adam York reads the poem “At Cornwall Furnace.”
 Jake Adam York reads the poem “Bunk Richardson.”
 Jake Adam York reads the poem “Walt Whitman in Alabama.”
-About Jake Adam York Raised near Gadsden in northeast Alabama by his […]
+Interview with Natasha Trethewey Part 2: York discusses his relation to […]